isomerpages/moe-tampinespri/index.md

             so they can regain access to their accounts quickly when needed.
           link_text: Click here for more...
           link_url: /setting-of-security-questions-for-student-mims-account/
+        - title: April 2025 Memo to Parents
+          date: 25 March 2025
+          announcement: Dear Parents, Please refer to the link below for the April memo to parents.
+          link_text: Click here for more...
+          link_url: /for-parents/letters-to-parents-2025/
   - textcards:
       title: Student Assistance
       id: textcards